hobdrive/hobdrive-docs/en/user-manual.md

 Information on setting up and linking ELM adapter is accessible in "Help" section of the site: <http://hobdrive.com/faq>

-### PC installation (carputer, car pc)

-The latest version of the .Net framework is the only requirement for hobDrive installation to the PC (carputer, touchpad, etc.).
-The most recent Windows OS (Vista / Windows 7) have it installed by default.

-The serial port is required to connect the USB/COM-based OBD-II adapter.

-Since hobDrive can work with Bluetooth devices directly, setting up Bluetooth communication via virtual COM port is not required.

 ### Installation on Personal Computer (carputer, car pc)

 For hobDrive to work on a personal computer (carputer, touchpad, etc.), the only requirement is an installed fresh .net framework.
 Usually on modern Windows it is already installed by default.
 On Linux systems, it is necessary to install the "mono" environment and run HobDrive with the command "mono hobdrive.exe".

+The serial port is required to connect the USB/COM-based OBD-II adapter.

+Since hobDrive can work with Bluetooth devices directly, setting up Bluetooth communication via virtual COM port is not required.

 - Available depending on licensing form [↑](#footnote-ref-1)